 PDGFR-α expression was relatively weak to moderate with >76% of tumour cells expressing the rTK in the majority of dogs (n=106).
 This is also reflected in the relatively lower median expression score of 97.8 compared to VEGFR expression.
 PDGFR-β expression was also relatively weak to moderate compared to PDGFR-α with 26-75% (n=27) and >76% of tumour cells (n=37) expressing the rTK.
 This is again reflected in the relatively lower median expression score of 54.6 compared to VEGFR expression.
 The predominant PDGFR expression pattern in the current study was cytoplasmic (PDGFR-α, 87.9%; PDGFR-β, 63.5%) as already reported in previous studies with canine vascular tumours (49).
 Interestingly, this study also demonstrated a strong stromal expression for both PDGFRs (PDGFR-α in 15.5%; PDGFR-β in 60.9%) as compared to VEGFR (8.5%).
 This has already been previously described in human breast cancer (50).
 While VEGFR exerts important cellular functions, such as driving angiogenesis in tumour development, through a predominant cytoplasmic expression in tumur cells (following TK activation), PDGFRs may play a more important control function in the tumour’s microenvironment – hence its strong stromal expression.
 The tumour microenvironment is involved with increased vessel function and can thereby also lead to increased tumor growth (51).
 Inhibition of PDGFRs may therefore lead to alterations in the tumour microenvironment (stromal expression) as well as at tumour cells (cytoplasmic expression).
 Targeting stromal tissue has been documented in human solid tumours (52).

-This study had some limitations including possible heterogeneity of individual tumours and microarray small sample size.
-In addition, only one sample per tumour was assessed; as these samples were small and an individual sample may not have reflected heterogenous rTK expression.
+This study had some limitations including possible heterogeneity within individual tumours and small sample size within the microarray.
+In addition, only one sample per tumour was assessed; as these samples were small an individual sample may not have reflected heterogenous rTK expression.
 However, the large number of individual tumour samples should give sufficient power to limit this particular limitation across tumour populations.
 However, for individual patients, tumour heterogeneity could be very important as it could limit the effectiveness of a particular targetted therapy chosen on the basis of a small sample.
 If only a small subpopulation of tumour/stroma cells express the target, then a significant treatment response is less likely.
-We were also unalbe to correlation of expression with tumour subtype, because of the high percentage of carcinomas without further sub classification and the small numbers of specified subgroups..
+We were also unable to correlate expression with tumour subtype, because of the high percentage of carcinomas without further sub classification and the small numbers of specified subgroups.

 In the current study, expression of the three evaluated rTKs was predominantly intense with >76% of tumour cells expressing VEGFR, PDGFR-α and PDGFR-β.
 Interestingly, none of the ACAs in this study expressed PDGFRs, but they exhibited a predominantly intense VEGFR expression with >76% of tumour cells expressing the rTK.
 In summary, we can state that the majority of canine intranasal carcinoma subtypes expressed at least one rTK intensely in >76% of tumour cells.
-We therefore conclude that treatment with TKIs is clearly warranted in the future and investigation of the clinical utility of these agents (e. g. toceranib phosphate, masitinib) in dogs with intranasal carcinomas should be pursued.
+We therefore conclude that further investigation of the clinical utility of TKI treatment for canine intranasal carcinomas with should be pursued.

 Conflict of interest statement